Nidd Gorge

-Nidd Gorge makes up a section of the River Nidd in North Yorkshire, England, in which the river enters a deep ravine with sheer, tree covered valley sides.
+Nidd Gorge makes up a section of the River Nidd in North Yorkshire, England, in which the river enters a deep ravine with sheer tree-covered valley sides.
 The river as a whole flows from its source near Great Whernside in Nidderdale (part of the Yorkshire Dales), to its confluence with the River Ouse near Nun Monkton.
 Nidd Gorge makes up approximately 3 mi of the entire length of the river, and stretches from the now defunct Nidd viaduct at Bilton in Harrogate to Grimbald Bridge, just south of Knaresborough.

 Background

 The 120 ft gorge was cut out of the soft sandstone during the last Ice Age.
-Humans were first active in this area around 5,000 years ago, but the extensive woodland has only been there since the early 17th century.
+Humans were first active in this area around 5,000 years ago, but the extensive woodland has been there only since the early 17th century.

-During the 18th century and the advent of the industrial revolution, mills began to operate along this stretch of the river, using the force of the water to drive the machinery.
+During the 18th century and the advent of the Industrial Revolution, mills began to operate along this stretch of the river, using the force of the water to drive the machinery.
 Scotton Flax mill was erected in 1798 and run by the company Eteson Dearlove until it ceased operation in 1851.
 Although this mill was classified as being in Bilton, there was actually another Bilton mill on the other side of the weir, which shared the Scotton weir with Scotton Flax mill as its source of power.
 Most evidence of this mill has since disappeared, while the 'Scotton' mill still stands, although it has been deindustrialised and now exists as a private residence.